Nauja/noteandtag/README.md

 python -m noteandtag {config_directory}
 ```

-Where `config_directory` must be the path to your directory containing the [`config.cnf`](https://github.com/Nauja/noteandtag/blob/master/etc/config.cnf) configuration file.
+Where `config_directory` must be the path to a directory containing the [`config.cnf`](https://github.com/Nauja/noteandtag/blob/master/etc/config.cnf) configuration file.
+To quick start

-To quick start using NoteAndTag, you can download this repository and run:
+using NoteAndTag, you can download this repository and run:

 ```bash
 python -m noteandtag etc